2016 Manx general election

 General elections were held in the Isle of Man on 22 September 2016.
 Independents won 21 of the 24 seats in the House of Keys.
 A record number of women were elected (5, or 21% of the House).

 Electoral system

-Following changes to the electoral system ahead of the elections, the 24 members of the House of Keys were elected from 12 constituencies, each of which returned 2 members.
-Previously constituencies had varied in size from one to three seats.
-Election is by multiple non-transferable vote in each constituency, with voters having two votes (of which they may choose to use only one) for the two seats.
+Following changes to the electoral system ahead of the elections, the 24 members of the House of Keys were elected from 12 constituencies, each returning two members.
+Previously, constituencies had varied in size, with some electing one, two or three members.
+The election used a multiple non-transferable vote system in each constituency, where voters had two votes (with the option to cast only one) to fill the two available seats.